DannyQuah/DannyQuah.github.io/_posts/2025-09-11-Multilateralism-without-Consensus.md

 Sep 2025

 Synopsis:  International cooperation can advance, even when the most powerful players are at odds.

+WhatsApp-Broadcast: The Realists are right.
+The world is unlikely to see an outbreak of love and internationalist goodwill anytime soon.
+But while those qualities might induce global collaboration, their absence doesn't mean anarchy and chaos:  They are sufficient but not necessary for an orderly world.
+After all, it is not from the goodwill of Apple, Google, or Netflix that our lives have been enriched, but from their self-interest.
+Multilateral cooperation can survive the loss of consensus.
+But we have to work for it.

 (This is a preprint version of: